 Artificial gravity is not science fiction.
 The resulting centrifugal force of a large spinning structure in space provides a pull that mimics the gravitational environment human bodies are accustomed to, thus reducing the detrimental physiological effects that extended stays in zero gravity cause.

-Vast is exclusively funded today by our Founder and CEO, Jed McCaleb.
+Vast is exclusively funded today by our Founder, Jed McCaleb.
 This funding is expected to take us through our Haven-1 and Vast-1 missions.
-Haven-1 is expected to be the world's first crewed commercial space station.

 We are building Vast as a long-term profitable company and aim to service NASA and other US Government organizations, international space agencies, private individuals engaged in research and philanthropy, and institutions and companies needing platforms for in-space research and manufacturing.